 The transition requires planning, often additional credentialing, and sometimes a real grieving process for the role you expected to have.
 The nursing career change at 40 guide covers the mechanics of transitioning specialties and roles.
 For the financial side of an injury-related career change – income gap planning, disability insurance, retirement timeline adjustments – the nurse financial planning guide is worth reading now rather than after you’ve made irreversible decisions.

-If the injury is the breaking point after years of accumulated nurse burnout, it is worth separating those two things: the injury question (what is medically required) and the burnout question (what you actually want).
+If the injury is the breaking point after years of accumulated nurse burnout, it is worth separating those two things: the injury question (what is medically required) and the burnout question (what you want).
 They may point in the same direction, but conflating them can lead to decisions that were really about burnout getting attributed to the injury, or vice versa.

 Decision summary